 More than any other stroke, breaststroke is the most varied.
 Out of the eight finalists at the Olympic Games you might see eight different styles of strokes!
 Without fail, your swimmer's timing and ability to eliminate resistance are both hallmarks of an efficient and powerful breaststroker.
 Your swimmer has the foundation, now learn from the expert how to utilize your core and hip drive to create a fluid and more forward driving stroke.

 - BODY POSITION: The best swimmers in the world learn at a young age about the importance of being patient with their stroke and trusting their "glide position".
 Too many young swimmers rush their stroke, create "drag" (i.e. slow themselves down) and exhaust themselves.
-Austin Surhoff will work with participants to maintain a better body position for a more efficient breaststroke.
+Austin Surhoff and Shane Ryan will work with participants to maintain a better body position for a more efficient breaststroke.

 - KICK: The three parts of the kick are hips, knees, and feet.
-Austin will work with participants to kick with power from their hips while keeping their knees close and feet wide.
+Austin and Shane will work with participants to kick with power from their hips while keeping their knees close and feet wide.
 The kick is about 80% of the power in breaststroke.
 Get more out of each kick for a faster breaststroke!

 - PULL: Participants in this session will learn drills to encourage you to keep your hands and elbows high on the water throughout the entire pull, thereby minimizing resistance and maintaining speed.

 - TIMING: A fast breaststroke is all about the rhythm!
 The proper timing will make your stroke fast, smooth and less taxing on your body.
 Learn how your clinicians times their breaststroke for ultimate efficiency.

 12 & OVER DAY 2 (SUNDAY): BUTTERFLY, BREASTSTROKE, & IM TRANSITIONS